nuejs/nue/packages/templates/nuejs.org/docs/markdown-syntax.md

 # Markdown syntax
-Nue uses an extended Markdown syntax called "Nuemark" for authoring web pages.
+Nue uses an extended Markdown syntax dubbed "Nuemark" for authoring rich, interactive web pages.
 You write content in Markdown files with a `.md` extension, and Nue transforms them into semantic HTML.

 This guide covers basic content authoring: headings, paragraphs, formatting, links, images, and code blocks.
 The syntax you use for writing text.

+### Related content
-For structuring content on the page with sections, grids, and blocks, see [Page layout](page-layout).
-For embedding rich components like videos, accordions, and custom tags, see [Markdown extensions](markdown-extensions).
-Together, these three capabilities let you create rich, interactive pages purely in Markdown.
+[Page layout](page-layout) for structuring content on the page with sections, grids, and blocks.

+[Markdown extensions](markdown-extensions) for embedding components like videos, accordions, and custom tags.

 ## Front matter